James Bond's Rolex Submariner

 00:45:00 James Bond inspects Quarrel's boat with a Geiger counter and tests the counter by waving it over his Rolex Submariner watch.

 00:52:22 You can see that the light reflects off the strap on Bond's Rolex Submariner in the way it would off a curved reflective surface, not a flat matt surface.
-This indicates that the strap is a leather strap, and not a nylon NATO band.
+This indicates that the strap is a leather strap, and not a webbing band.

-Notice that the strap seems to terminate on one of the pins, and not rise and fall over a pin or bar in order to flow under the watch case, as would a single piece NATO band.
+Notice that the strap seems to terminate on one of the pins, and not rise and fall over a pin or bar in order to flow under the watch case, as would a single piece webbing.

 00:52:43 and again you can see the light reflecting off the strap.